Public service announcements: For the war effort | National Library of Australia (NLA)

 Public service announcements: For the war effort

-• Who made this?
+• Who created this?

 • Why was it made?

-• Where does this information come from?
+• Where does the information come from?

-• Who benefits if I do/think/feel this way?
+• Who benefits if the message succeeds?

 Historical context